chaudhari-pankaj/yt-shorts-blocker/readme.md

 Disclaimer

-This browser extension was created solely as a personal experiment to explore and apply the skills I've learned while building it.
+This browser extension was created solely as a personal experiment to explore and apply the skills I've learned.

 This project is not intended for distribution in any format